Pirhhot/project_advanced_data_analysis_Berthomier_Paterour/README.txt

 Requirements

 models.py has been launched using 60 CPUs and 256 Go of RAM.
-Run time with parallelisation :
+Run time with parallelisation : around (see /output/timer)